Linnae Harper: Pan Am 2015

 Harper was a member of the USA Women's Pan American Team which participated in basketball at the 2015 Pan American Games held in Toronto, Ontario, Canada July 10 to 26, 2015.
 The USA opened preliminary play with a game against Brazil.
 Although they opened up a 16-point lead in the second quarter Brazil came back, going on a 14–0 run to take a two-point lead in the third quarter.
 The USA responded with an 11–2 run with foul shot contributions by Jefferson and a three-point basket from Stewart.
 The USA ended up winning the close game 75–69.

 The second game was against the Dominican Republic.
-USA scored the first eight points and was never threatened.
-USA won 94–55.
+The USA scored the first eight points and was never threatened.
+The USA won 94–55.
 Kelsey Plum led the team with five assists.
 The final preliminary game USA played Puerto Rico.
 USA led by only three points at the end of the third quarter, largely due to the play of Carla Cortijo Sanchez who scored 24 points, but left with an injury late in the game.
 After the injury the US extended the lead to 18 points and ended up with a 93–77 win, good for first place in their group.

 In the semifinal game, Cuba led the US by as many as 14 points in the third quarter.
 The USA battled back and took a late lead.
 With under eight seconds to go, the USA was down by one point while Cuba had the ball.
 Harper stole the ball and made two free throws to give the USA the lead.
 Cuba missed its final shot to give the USA the win 65–64, propelling them into the gold-medal game against Canada.

 The gold-medal game matched up the host team Canada against USA, in a sold-out arena dominated by fans in red and white and waving the Canadian flag.
 The Canadian team, arm in arm, sang Oh Canada as the respective national anthems were played.

 After trading baskets early, the US edged out to a double-digit lead in the second quarter.
 However the Canadians, spurred on by the home crowd cheering, fought back and tied up the game at halftime.
 In the third quarter, it was Canada's time to shine as they outscored the US 26–15.
 The lead would reach as high as 18 points.
 The USA would fight back, but not all the way and Canada won the game and the gold-medal 81–73.
 It was Canada's first gold-medal in basketball in the Pan Am games.
-Nurse was the star for Canada with 33 points, hitting 11 of her 12 free-throw attempts in 10 of her 17 field-goal attempts including two of three three-pointers.
+Nurse was the star for Canada with 33 points, hitting 11 of her 12 free-throw attempts and 10 of her 17 field-goal attempts including two of three three-pointers.